botmasterai/botmasterai.github.io/content/working-with-botmaster/botmaster-basics.md

 | messageArray | Array of messages in a format as such: [{text: 'something'}, {message: someMessengerValidMessage}] read below to see valid keys.
 | recipientId  | a string representing the id of the user to whom you want to send the message.

-As you might have guessed, Botmaster assures you that the objects in the messageArray will be sentin order.
-Furthermore, the objects of the messageArray must be of a certain form:
+As you might have guessed, Botmaster assures you that the objects in the messageArray will be sent in order.
+Furthermore, the objects of the messageArray must be of a certain form where valid params are the following:

 ```js
 {